denten-books/plain-text/3-chapter.md

 ---

-# Chapter 2: Crisis of Authenticity
+# Chapter 3: Crisis of Authenticity
 Keywords: `content, form, formula, formatting`

+Tie to the first two chapters.
+Easy multiplicity of documents.
 Bring in Trilling?
+Digitality as something imposed from without or imposed on us!
+Because the book is different it fucks with authenticity.

 ## 3.3 Form as Concrete and Universal